 Discovery is the first step of the process.
-Bearer uses static code analysis in two ways.
+Bearer CLI uses static code analysis in two ways.

 - Analyzing class names, methods, functions, variables, properties, and attributes.
 It then ties those together to detected data structures.
 It goes as far as doing variable reconciliation.

 - Analyzing data structure definitions files such as OpenAPI, SQL, GraphQL, and Protobuf files.

 Bearer CLI next applies pattern matching and heuristics to classify the discovered data.
 These patterns and heuristics were built by analyzing tens of thousands of pieces of training sets from open-source projects, as well as Bearer's design partners.
 The heuristics rely heavily on cluster analysis from the retrieved contextual information.

 For this example, Bearer CLI will check whether the data is linked to a person or not.
 We call this a Known Object.
 It's an object that we pre-identified as corresponding to an individual.
 Some common known objects include user, customer, patient, doctor, and many more.

 Bearer CLI starts by checking if the detected object matches a known object.
 In this case,